 Some new synthetic sedatives are extremely potent benzodiazepine drugs.
 These are designed to have the anti-anxiety and sedative effects of medications such as Valium, Klonopin, and Xanax, but they bind to receptor cells in the brain for much longer.
 They are much more potent and more likely to lead to an overdose on their own.
 Names of these substances include etizolam, pyrazolam, and flubromazepam.

 Addiction is a chronic disease of the brain, and the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) lists 11 criteria used by clinicians to diagnose an addiction and determine its severity.
 If a person meets at least two of these criteria during a 12-month period, they have an addiction, two to three points is a mild addiction, four or five is a moderate addiction, and six or more is a severe addiction.

 The criteria are:

 - Taking a drug in larger amounts/for longer

 - Trying to cut down or stop abusing drugs without success

 - Spending more time finding, buying, and abusing drugs

 - Experiencing intense drug cravings

-- Failing to meet obligations at work, school, or with family or friends because of drug abuse
+- Failing to meet obligations at work, school, or with family

-- Experiencing mental or physical harm from drug abuse and continuing to abuse drugs anyway
+- Experiencing mental or physical harm from drug abuse

 The long-term dangers of any NPS or synthetic drug are not clear because these drugs have not been abused by a large enough population for long enough to understand how they affect the brain and body.
 While many of these chemicals were developed legally in laboratories for experiments to understand intoxication, few true medical studies were conducted on the drugs, so even the original medical information on the chemicals gives little information on their potential impact.